Club renamed for Black Army officer previously denied entrance

 |0

-This work, Club renamed for Black Army officer previously denied entrance [Image 6 of 6], by Terrance Bell, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Club renamed for Black Army officer previously denied entrance, by Terrance Bell, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT